Webinar RECAP: 7 Habits of Highly Effective Board Member Searches

 - Follow the process to obtain successful results for ALL parties: PE firm, portfolio company, and candidates

 On March 11, Apex Leaders hosted a 35-minute webinar.
 Presenting was Pat West, Vice President at Apex Leaders.
 Moderator was Jenni Raley, Director at Apex Leaders.
-Originally, a board member from a leading portfolio company was going to join the session, but we weren’t able to work out schedules.

 Before beginning, Pat West noted that the “7 Habits of Highly Effective Board Member Searches” webinar was going to focus on board member searches for private equity investors and their portfolio companies.